 In our article on Canadian Dividend Kings and Aristocrats, we highlighted RBC competitor National Bank as perhaps a more risk-on alternative given its much smaller market cap and opportunity for growth.

-Canadian banks have looked good so far in 2023 as they have weathered the storm of slowing GDP growth and increased taxation from the Trudeau government.
+Canadian banks have looked good in 2023 as they have weathered the storm of slowing GDP growth and increased taxation from the Trudeau government.
 RBC specifically continues to command the highest valuation of the Canadian banks, but there are good reasons that investors continue to love this company despite its premium valuation.

 How to Buy Shares of RBC